jaceldran/i18n-manager/README.md

 ## What is i18n Manager?

-**i18n Manager** is a web application intended to manage language packs based on structured text files (json, csv...) so it doesn't needs a database server like MySQL or PostrgreSql.
+**i18n Manager** is a web application intended to manage language packs based on structured text files (json, csv...) so it doesn't need a database server like MySQL or PostrgreSql.

 ## Installation